How to look after your mental health during COVID-19

 Stay connected with friends and family

 For many of us, family and friends will have been there to help us through tough times.
-With social distancing or self-isolation, we can’t always see a lot of friends and family in person, but it’s important to try to stay connected with family and friends.
+During periods of self-isolation, we can’t always see our friends and family in person, but it’s important to try to stay connected with family and friends.
 You can keep in touch over video chat, phone call, emails or even letters.

 Consider your intake of news and other media